aleeshajaganath/CPP-training-session/Assignment/README.md

-# c-program-tutorials
+# Assignment
 <p> Implementing Symbol Tables with Linked Lists
 <summary>Content</summary>

 - src/symtable.h
   - contains function declarations used by all other cpp files
 - src/symtable.cpp
-  - Function definition of all declarations made in symtable.h
+  - Implementation of all function in symtable.h
 - src/symtable_link.cpp
-  - CPP file impliments singly linked list and its operations like insertion, deletion,replace and check by including symtable.h and symtable.cpp file
+  - CPP file impliments singly linked list and its operations.
 - symtable_test.cpp
   - unit testing all functions defined in symtable.cpp file
 - build/cmake